MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 __Git__

 So what is Git?
 Git is a version control system.
-It tracks versions of your projects and allows you to revert back to in time.
+It tracks versions of your projects and allows you to revert back in time to a previous commit.
 Git allows you to code away and not worry about breaking something.
 If something goes awry you know that you have a commit that you can go back to at anytime.

 __Github__